mbochicchio/ECSA-2025-dataset/README.md

 # Thesis dataset

-This is the Hub-like dataset used for my bachelor thesis.
-Each Hub-like was given to Gemini Advanced in a separate and new chat and with these different prompts:
+This is the architectural smells dataset used for my bachelor thesis.

 ### How to read the dataset